-For Patients in Petal, Hattiesburg, Ellisville, and Collins, dealing with psoriasis, Dr. Roy can help.
+For Patients in Petal, Hattiesburg, Collins, Ellisville, and Biloxi, Mississippi, dealing with psoriasis, Dr. Roy and Dr. Keoni Nguyen can help.
 At his practice, Dr. Roy offers several treatment options, including topical creams, oral medications, and laser treatment

 Conduct Online Visits Through your Mobile Device Here

 Psoriasis is a medical illness which is categorized by skin cells which multiply up to 10 times faster than normal.
 When core cells approach the skin's surface and expire, the sheer number causes raised, red plaques with white scales to develop.
 Psoriasis typically develops on the elbows, scalp, and knees, but it can also occur on the palms, torso, and soles of the feet.
 Psoriasis is an immune system disorder.

 Every individual will have unique triggers.
 When an individual knows what triggers a flare up, symptoms can be controlled better.
 Triggers include: